flowplug/category-theory-alife/README.md

 looking for collaborators who might extend the results presented to include written Greek, or also might have other uses for the code.
-The file simpleDigh.py is a simplified rendition of the algorithm in marnfix as it does not include a spanning path and it uses only the single transition table supplied in Digh's paper, and uses only three organisms.
+The file simpleDigh.py is a simplified rendition of the algorithm in marnfix as it does not include a spanning path and it uses only the single transition table supplied in Digh's paper, and employs only three organisms.
 As far as other uses of the code, please read writing-as-technolgy.pdf.
 This document identifies a missing mathematics of writing, but does not fully describe the missing mathematics.
 A part of the missing math is the study of the dispersion of the technology